soft-matter/trackpy/README.md

 Verions & Project Roadmap
 -------------------------

-A version 0.1 has been tagged.
+A version 0.1 has been tagged and the v0.1.x branch will get bug fixes.
+This version does not depend on `pandas`.

-The v0.1.x branch will get bug fixes, new features will be built on the master branch.
+Any new features will be built on the master branch.
+The new features include:

+ - merging most of Dan Allan's `mr` module
+ - replacing `identification.py` with superior `feature.py`
+ - making `link` iterative
+ - merging Nathen Kiem's `numba` accelerated branch

 Contributors
 ------------